vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 Your equity-like share is also reduced in line with a liquidity commitment decrease.

 If there are any open positions that were created from your orders, they will not be closed when your liquidity commitment is cancelled.

+The transaction to amend a liquidity commitment includes the same fields as submitting a commitment, just modify the fields you want to be amended with your new values.
+The cancel transaction only requires the market ID for the market that you want stop committing on.